Kei Igawa: 2007

 In 2006, Igawa announced his intention to play in North America.
 On November 16, 2006, Igawa was posted by the Hanshin Tigers.
 On November 29, 2006, it was announced that the New York Yankees were the highest bidders at $26,000,194, with the last three digits representing his strikeout total for the 2006 season.
+Yankees general manager Brian Cashman identified Igawa as a backend starter.
 He signed a five-year, $20 million contract on December 27, 2006.
 On January 8, 2007, Igawa was officially announced at a Yankee Stadium press conference.
 On April 7, 2007, he made his major league debut, allowing seven earned runs in five innings, but received a "no decision" because of Alex Rodriguez's walk-off grand slam.
-Igawa later earned wins in relief appearances against the Cleveland Indians and Boston Red Sox.
+Igawa was soon moved to the bullpen after struggling to find his command.
+He later earned wins in relief appearances against the Cleveland Indians and Boston Red Sox.

 Igawa came to prominence in a game on April 28, in which starting pitcher Jeff Karstens left in the first inning after suffering a broken leg on a liner back to the mound.
 Igawa came in from the bullpen and pitched six innings of scoreless relief, allowing only two hits and striking out six batters before enjoying a standing ovation on his way to the dugout.
 He was the winning pitcher in the Yankees' 3–1 victory over their rival Boston Red Sox.

 However, the Yankees later saw flaws in his mechanics and, on May 7, optioned him to the Florida State League's Tampa Yankees to work with Nardi Contreras and Billy Connors.
 Igawa apparently made progress in mechanics and location at Tampa, and was subsequently called up to pitch for the Triple-A Scranton/Wilkes Barre Yankees.
 Igawa made his return start against the San Francisco Giants on June 22, 2007, allowing two earned runs in 4.2 innings.

 On July 27, 2007, Igawa was demoted to Triple-A Scranton/Wilkes-Barre.
 He was claimed on waivers by the San Diego Padres in August 2007, but the Yankees pulled him back without making a trade.
 Igawa returned to the Yankees in September 2007 when rosters expanded.